-Bad Credit Buster is your super hero for fighting bad credit, scouring the market in search of lenders who are more tolerant of people others might turn away.
-You can locate personal finance products which you're more likely to be accepted for even if you have a bad credit rating.
+Bad Credit Buster is your super hero for fighting a history of bad credit, scouring the market in search of lenders who are more tolerant of people others might turn away.
+You can locate personal finance products from lenders and brokers who are sympathetic to people with a bad credit rating.
 If you get approved, make sure you manage your borrowing effectively, keep up with repayments and you'll be on a path to rebuilding your credit profile.

 If you're having trouble getting a credit card or have been refused in the past, all is not lost as there are some credit card providers who offer credit cards to people with poor credit history or people with no previous credit history.

 These providers who offer you the chance to rebuild your credit rating whilst enjoying the convenience of using a credit card.

 Very often banks and other lenders are unwilling to provide loans for people with a poor credit rating.
 However there are a select number of lenders who won't hold your past credit problems against you and offer loans for people with adverse credit.